 Psychological research has been made by Kirsch et al (1995) and it found that clients who received CBT AND Hypnosis showed 70% improvement over those who received only CBT.

 This CBH is getting more recognised nowadays as it generates positive results effectively.

 Since we have various tools such as NLP, EMDR, bodywork, Reiki, Crystal Healing, etc, we can see that integrating these tools into CBH can help a client to move on further.
 In that case, depends on the session and issue’s nature, we employ and integrate these tools especially, NLP, EMDR and Bodywork (massage) with client agreement.
-These tools work on neuropath, subconscious mind and energy aspect of you deeply and they can support you to get rid of dysfunctional patterns and beliefs, and reach your goals quicker.
-For further information of these tools, please click on each word placed with the link.
+These tools work on neuropath, subconscious mind, and energy aspect of you deeply and they can support you to get rid of dysfunctional patterns and beliefs and reach your goals quicker.
+For further information on these tools, please click on each word placed with the link.

 CBH helps with:

 – Anxiety and Panic Attacks, Social Anxiety